mai-ng/bd-airline-safety/README.md

 ![alt text](top-10-accidents.png)

-> Visualize the number of incidents, accidents and fatalities by matplotlib
+## Visualisation of the number of incidents, accidents and fatalities by matplotlib

 ![alt text](airline-safety.png)